Homotopical inverse diagrams in categories with attributes: Logical structure on inverse diagrams

-For the case of a dependent projection, first recall that a type is contractible just if it is inhabited and a proposition \cite[Lemma~3.3.2]{hott:book}.
-That is, a dependent projection $\pi_B : \Delta.B \to \Delta$ (in any CwA with $\Id$-types) carries equivalence data if and only if it can be equipped with a section $b$ of $B$, together with “proposition data”, i.e.\ a section $h$ of $\Id_B$ over $\Delta.B.B$ (and the operations witnessing this are stable in the base context).
+For the case of a dependent projection, first recall that a type is contractible just if it is inhabited and a proposition \cite[Lemma~3.3.2]{\arxivorsubmission{hott:book}{hott:book-for-jpaa}}.
+That is, a dependent projection $\pi_B \colon \Delta.B \to \Delta$ (in any CwA with $\Id$-types) carries equivalence data if and only if it can be equipped with a section $b$ of $B$, together with “proposition data”, i.e.\ a section $h$ of $\Id_B$ over $\Delta.B.B$ (and the operations witnessing this are stable in the base context).

-With this in mind, suppose $\pi_A : \Gamma.A \to \Gamma$ is a levelwise equivalence.
+With this in mind, suppose $\pi_A \colon \Gamma.A \to \Gamma$ is a levelwise equivalence.
 By Lemma~\ref{lem:levelwise-equivalence-iff-reedy}, it is then also a Reedy equivalence.
-But its comparison maps $m_i \pi_A$ are exactly the projections $\pi_{A_i} : (\Gamma.A)_i \fibto M_i A$; so these are equivalences, and we may choose for each $i$ sections $s_i$ of $A_i$, and $g_i$ of $\Id_{A_i}$.
+But its comparison maps $m_i \pi_A$ are exactly the projections $\pi_{A_i} \colon (\Gamma.A)_i \fibto M_i A$; so these are equivalences, and we may choose for each $i$ sections $s_i$ of $A_i$, and $g_i$ of $\Id_{A_i}$.

 From these, we will construct a sections $a$ of $A$ and $h$ of $\Id_A$, in $\C^\I$.
 The former is direct by Reedy induction, taking each $a_i$ to be the composite $\Gamma_i \to[m_iA] M_i A \to[s_i] (\Gamma.A)_i$.